polyfy/polylith/readme.md

 If it's a lambda function that generates different reports, then `report-generator-lambda` can be a good name.

-Environments (development excluded) represents the deployable artifacts, like services.
+Projects (development excluded) represents the deployable artifacts, like services.
 Those artifacts should, if possible, be named after what they are, like `invoicer` or `report-generator`.

 ## Mix languages